 Carbohydrates break down into glucose which we need for energy and heat

 Fats are needed for making hormones and also used for energy

 Vitamins and minerals are so diverse and needed for many different functions in the body from building bones, turning the food you eat into energy, balancing fluid in the body, balancing cellular function etc.

 Oxygen and water along with glucose is needed by every living cell to produce energy.

-If you are deficient in any of these requirements and it occurs on a regular basis then the body will begin to struggle in performing its everyday tasks.
+If you are regularly deficient in any of these nutritional requirements then the body will begin to struggle to perform its everyday tasks.
 The body may slow down, malfunctions may start to happen and disease and illness may develop.

-Eat fresh poultry and fish if you are a meat eater.
-For vegetarians quinoa, buckwheat, soy, rice, beans and peas are all good sources of protein
+For good sources of protein eat fresh poultry, fish, eggs.
+For vegetarians/vegans quinoa, buckwheat, soya, tofu rice, beans and peas are all good sources of protein also.

-Include unsaturated fats in your diet such as avocados, oily fish, seeds, nuts, vegetable oils
+Include some unsaturated fats in your diet such as avocados, oily fish, seeds, nuts, vegetable oils.

-Eat organic where you can to reduce the intake of artificial pesticides, fertilizers and herbicides.
+Eat organic when you can to reduce the intake of artificial pesticides, fertilizers and herbicides.

 Eat fresh, homemade cooked foods so you can be sure of what you are putting in your body